phax/ph-schematron/README.md

 ## News and noteworthy

+* v5.2.1 - work in progress
+    * The default include handler of the pure version, now allows to include non-Schematron XMLs
 * v5.2.0 - 2019-06-13
     * Fixed a ClassLoader issues for ANT task ([issue #78](https://github.com/phax/ph-schematron/issues/78))
     * Updated the SVRL XSD with the ISO Schematron 2016 changes (incompatible change)